 - Green onion and cilantro leaves for garnish (optional)

-Avoid salad dressings for this recipe, especially lite or low-fat ones.
+Avoid salad dressings as a marinade for this chicken tenders recipe, especially lite or low-fat ones.

 Although I love Ken's Steakhouse Asian Sesame salad dressing for salads, it did not work well in this peanut sauce because of the high water content.
 Water was the second ingredient.
 It also didn't give the chicken a deep, rich color and hardly any grill marks, again, due to the water content.

-- Marinate chicken tenders in Teriyaki Sauce 8 hours for maximum flavor.
+- The chicken tenders marinate in Teriyaki Sauce 8 hours for maximum flavor.
 In a pinch, 1 hour will do.

 - At least thirty minutes before ready to grill, soak the wooden or bamboo skewers in water to help prevent them from burning up on the grill.
 It won't hurt to soak them longer if you just want to get that step out of the way.
 Metal skewers will also work with no soaking.